top of page

 She accomplished many things in life, but she was most proud of her three wonderful children, Bret, Crystal, and Trent, as well as her “bonus children” Ashley and Alex.
 Watching them grow into the fantastic people they are today was truly her greatest achievement.

 Sheryl had an unrelenting passion for philanthropy.
 She was an incredible advocate for people in need.
-Always volunteering for different causes, always raising money to help people, always taking a moment to lend a hand when one was needed, no matter the cause.
+Always volunteering for different causes, always raising money to help people, always taking a moment to lend a hand when one was needed, no matter what the cause.

-At that point, Sheryl moved in with me (I don’t know how I talked her into that) and we got a puppy and named her Shasta after my favorite family vacation spot.
+At that point, Sheryl moved in with me (I don’t know how I talked her into that) and we got a puppy and named her Shasta after our favorite family vacation spot.
+And talk about being into physical fitness.
+Not only did Sheryl rise very early in the morning (4 a.m. ... did I mention she was a little crazy?) to work out every day, but she also was very proud of becoming a “Spartan” and did all their races for many years.

-Sheryl and I drank in life together.
 One of our favorite things to do together was traveling and experiencing new culture, food, and wine.
 We traveled all over the world together including Santorini, Paris, Monte Carlo, Jamaica, Mexico, Canada, and many places across America.

 This wasn’t going to stop us.
 We knew we had a fight ahead of us, but Sheryl was so strong and tackled it much like she did with everything else in her life… head-on and with the attitude of winning in the end.
 We immediately started treatment to include radiation and chemo therapies.
 The plan was to do these therapies for six months, shrink the tumor, then operate and have it removed.
 In July 2021, after months of treatment, Sheryl had a successful surgery to remove the tumor.